CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/form-helper/new-input-options.md

 ### Add dropdown buttons

-You can easily prepend or append dropdown buttons to inputs by using custom options of the `BootstrapFormHelper::input` method combined with the `BootstrapFormHelper::dropdown` method.
+You can easily prepend or append dropdown buttons to inputs by using custom options of the `Bootstrap.FormHelper::input` method combined with the `Bootstrap.FormHelper::dropdown` method.

 -- TABS: form-new-options-2